jrzaurin/pytorch-widedeep/README.md

 Here I have illustrated how to use the model for binary classification.
 In `demo3` you can find how to use it for linear regression and multiclass classification.
 In the [research paper](https://arxiv.org/pdf/1606.07792.pdf) they show how they used it in the context of recommendation algorithms.

 In my experience, this algorithm shines where the data is complex (multiple categorical features with many levels) and rich (lots of observations).
-For example, I recently implemented a recommendation algorithm that relied mostly on a multiclass classification using `XGBoost`. `XGBoost` was challenged with a series of matrix factorization techniques (`pyFM, lightFM, fastFM` in python or `MF and ALS` in pySpark) and always performed better.
-The only algorithm that obatined better metrics than XGBoost (meaning better `Mean Average Precision`) was `Wide and Deep`.
+For example, I recently implemented a recommendation algorithm that relied mostly on a multiclass classification using `XGBoost`. `XGBoost` was challenged with a series of matrix factorization algorithms (`pyFM, lightFM, fastFM` in python or `MF and ALS` in pySpark) and always performed better.
+The only algorithm that obatined better metrics than XGBoost (meaning better `Mean Average Precision` on the ranked recommendations) was `Wide and Deep`.

 A very interesting use of this algorithm consists of passing user and item features through the wide part and the user and item emebeddings through the deep part.
-Although **mathematically different**, this set up is similar to the Rendle's [Factorization Machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) in the sense that we can infer interest/score/ratings for unseen user-item interactions from the sparse set of seen interactions using also user and item features.
+Although **mathematically different**, this set up is similar to the Rendle's [Factorization Machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) in the sense that we can infer interest/score/ratings for unseen user-item interactions from the sparse set of seen interactions, using also user and item features.
 As a byproduct, we will also get the user and item embeddings.
 Essentially the two algorithms are trying to learn the embeddings based on existing user-item interactions, although the relations learned through the dense layers can be more "expressive" than those using Matrix Factorization.

 ## TO DO: